DanielDaCosta/lambda-sms/README.md

 # lambda-sms

-Lambda that sends sms to user.
+Lambda that sends sms to user, built using Terraform.
 It receives an array of dictionaries containing phone_number and message.

-Input:
+Lamba event input:

 ```
 {